amirhnajafiz-university/.github/profile/README.md

 <br />

-Welcome to **ceit-aut** where I represent all of the projects that I have done at Faculty of Computer Engineering and Information Technology **Amirkabir University of Terhran**, Iran.
+Welcome to **ceit-aut** where I represent all of the projects that I have done at:

-These are the courses that I took at CEIT.
+- Faculty of Computer Engineering and Information Technology **Amirkabir University of Terhran**, Iran.
+- CS Department **State University of New York**, USA.

 <br />